The Insurance and Reinsurance Law Review: Sweden

 - terms and conditions.

-As described in subsection i, reinsurance contracts are not regulated under Swedish law, which means that how these contracts should be concluded between the cedant and the reinsurer is also not regulated.
+As described in Section III.i, reinsurance contracts are not regulated under Swedish law, which means that how these contracts should be concluded between the cedant and the reinsurer is also not regulated.
 According to accepted market practice, the following clauses are generally found in reinsurance contracts:

 - disclosure requirements (e.g., regarding the cedant's underwriting activities);